Choosing the Right RV Tow Bar

 Roadmaster 522 All Terrain RV Tow Bar Reviews:

 I had trouble getting the locking pins out at the end of my second trip (two weeks, 3400 miles).
 I bought a Teflon lubricant spray on all parts, including the extension arms.
 On my last trip, it worked without binding.
 Keep it lubed with something that does not attract dirt.
 The Teflon lube spray seemed to work well.

 Best tow bar for the money.
 Exactly what I needed.

 The Alpha 2 tow bar is for use with towed vehicles up to 6,500 lbs.
 This easy foldaway tow bar mounts and stores on the back of the RV when not in use.
-It is self-aligning, has quick disconnect hook-up pins, and non-binding latch mechanisms for easier connection on uneven ground.
+It is self-aligning and has quick disconnect hook-up pins and non-binding latch mechanisms for easier connection on uneven ground.
 It is constructed with solid steel.
 Safety cables are included.

 - Off-set triple lugs to better align towing forces and prevent binding